Selling your house is a major undertaking, and you may think the best way to get a high return on investment is to handle the entire process yourself.

 Sellers must disclose any outstanding issues or repairs with their property prior to closing a sale.
 The disclosure form must follow your state’s legal guidelines for property disclosure.
 Common issues include HVAC issues, foundation problems and any issues with pests.

 You may consider hiring an inspector yourself to go over the home prior to writing your disclosure form.
 This can also be a helpful way to appraise your house before listing.
-This can be more effective than hiring a seller’s appraisal, which doesn’t actually provide you a comprehensive examination of the property.
+This can be more effective than hiring a seller’s, which doesn’t actually provide you a comprehensive examination of the property.

 If you feel overwhelmed by all the paperwork, you might want to work with an agent instead.
 Our expert real estate agents are all well-versed in the buying and selling process.
 They take care of all the documentation; you just have to focus on getting the best offer for your property.